DecisionsDev/llm-odm/README.md

    * Components: LangChain provides modular abstractions for the components neccessary to work with language models.
 LangChain also has collections of implementations for all these abstractions.
 The components are designed to be easy to use, regardless of whether you are using the rest of the LangChain framework or not.
    * Use-Case Specific Chains: Chains can be thought of as assembling these components in particular ways in order to best accomplish a particular use case.
 These are intended to be a higher level interface through which people can easily get started with a specific use case.
 These chains are also designed to be customizable.

-# Interact with an IBM ODM decision service trace.
+# Query an IBM ODM decision service trace in natural language

 In this sample we will show you how to query Decision Service data execution traces through natural language.
 You can select your dataset, express metrics and KPIs in plain text.
 This integration uses the [Spark LangChain integration](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/spark.html?highlight=spark).